tdbe/tdbe.github.io/_posts/2016-10-1-unity-shader-shenanigans.markdown

 	float3 wpos = mul(unity_CameraToWorld, vpos).xyz;
 	//you can even get the object space if you want. float3 opos = mul(unity_WorldToObject, float4(wpos,1)).xyz;
-	//these are builtin unity matrices which are the transpose of the M and V matrices.
+	//these are builtin unity matrices which are the inverse of the M and V matrices.

 	//...
 }